Hi, we’re Lesley and Renee, the sisters behind Primary Beans.

 get the guideInspiring kitchen confidence

-Beans are a blank canvas.
-By showcasing the world’s way with beans and sharing easy-to-follow bean cooking tips, we’re building a community of cooks that trust their instinct as much as any recipe.
-Your beans, your choice.
+By sharing our method for quick, easy, and delicious beans every time, we’re building a community of cooks that trust their instinct as much as any recipe.

 Karen Cichy